 Where, as here, what's happened isn't agreed, I reach my conclusions on the balance of probabilities, that is what I consider is likely to have been the case, taking into account all the evidence (some of which might be incomplete, inconclusive, contradictory or disputed) and the wider circumstances.
 The weight I might place on particular evidence is a matter for my judgement.
-And, although I've only summarised Mr M's complaint above, I've read and considered everything he (and PIL) have said.
-But I'm not going to comment on every point raised.
+And, although I've only summarised Mrs M's complaint above, I've read and considered everything she (and PIL) have said.
+But I'm not going to comment on every point that's been made.
 Instead I've concentrated on what I see as the key issues which I've dealt with under the headings below.
 I'm in broad agreement with the investigator's views and I agree with the outcome he reached.

-As mentioned above, Mrs M has made a similar complaint to Mr M. Her complaint has been dealt with under separate reference.
+As mentioned above, Mr M has made a similar complaint to Mrs M. His complaint has been dealt with under separate reference.
 But, as the main complaint issues are the same, my decisions are correspondingly similar.

-Mr M's attitude to investment risk (ATR)
+Mrs M's attitude to investment risk (ATR)

-Mr M's central complaint is that the fund recommendations were unsuitable as they didn't match his cautious ATR.
+Mrs M's central complaint is that the fund recommendations were unsuitable as they didn't match her cautious ATR.
 There'd been a meeting with the adviser in May 2023 and no issues were raised.
-But when Mr M encashed his ISA in July 2023 the value had fallen from that in February 2023.
-There was an email exchange about that with the adviser.
-Things seem to have come to a head when Mr M received the adviser's letter of 23 August 2023.
-Mr M says the letter didn't include all the information he'd requested - up to date valuations were enclosed but not historical information showing by how much the funds had fallen.
+Things seem to have come to a head when Mrs M received the adviser's letter of 23 August 2023.
+Mrs M says the letter didn't include all the information she'd requested - up to date valuations were enclosed but not historical information showing by how much the funds had fallen.

-Mr M suggests the letter was sent by post rather than emailed and timed to arrive over a Bank Holiday weekend which meant he was unable to get in touch with the adviser immediately.
+Mrs M suggests the letter was sent by post rather than emailed and timed to arrive over a Bank Holiday weekend which meant she was unable to get in touch with the adviser immediately.
 I'm not sure what the adviser could hope to gain by delaying any conversation by a few days.
 It could be that it was easier to send the information by post, rather than attached to an email.
 And earlier review documents seem to have been sent by post.
 The adviser did say that overall values had fallen since February 2023.
-Valuations had been sent with the adviser's letter of 21 February 2023 which Mr M could've compared with the later valuations although, coincidentally, he received statements from the provider a day or so after the adviser's letter which made things - and the extent of the falls in value - clear.
+Valuations had been sent with the adviser's letter of 21 February 2023 which Mrs M could've compared with the later valuations although, coincidentally, she received statements from the provider a day or so after the adviser's letter which made things - and the extent of the falls in value - clear.

-I don't underestimate how shocked and upset Mr M was when he saw his funds had fallen in value.
-I note what PIL has said about Mr M's capacity for loss.
-But, even his position was such that he could afford to take a higher degree of risk, that doesn't mean he wanted to and was comfortable in doing that.
-Mr M clearly regards himself as a cautious investor and he says that's always been his position.
+I don't underestimate how shocked and upset Mrs M was when she saw her funds had fallen in value.
+I note what PIL has said about Mrs M's capacity for loss.
+But, even her position was such that she could afford to take a higher degree of risk, that doesn't mean she wanted to and was comfortable in doing so.
+She clearly regards herself as a cautious investor and she says that's always been her position.
 But it seems that wasn't the adviser's understanding.
-So I've looked at what the adviser reasonably thought had been agreed as to how much risk Mr M was prepared to take.
+I've looked at what the adviser reasonably thought had been agreed as to how much risk Mrs M was prepared to take.